wazuh/wazuh-documentation/source/api/getting_started.rst

 Conclusion
 ^^^^^^^^^^^^^^^^^^
 We hope you have seen the API potential with these real-life examples.
-Do not forget to visit the :ref:`reference <ossec_api_reference>` to discover all the available requests.
+Do not forget to visit the :ref:`reference <api_reference>` to discover all the available requests.
 Here you find a :ref:`summary <request_list>`.

 Using the API with cURL, Python and Powershell